monzim/Al-AsrVim/README.md

 Ctrl + e : will close the pop up menu
 Ctrl + c : will close the pop up menu and go to the command mode Ctrl + j : move up in pop up menu
-Ctrl + k : move down in pop up menu
+Ctrl + +k : move down in pop up menu
 Tab : will select item in the pop up menu

 gd : go to definition